bionicles/bp/README.md

 // in Terminal 1, run docker-compose and tail logs: make up

-// in Terminal 2, auto-restart 'make test': make demon
+// when Terminal 1 is listening on localhost:3000, in Terminal 2, auto-restart 'make test': make demon

 // to stop and restart the app (in Terminal 1)